smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Cryogonal: Ice Body

+  - Gengar: Cursed Body

+  - Mismagius: Cursed Body

 Minor move changes:

 - all 95%-accurate moves, as well as Charge Beam and Rock Slide, are now 100% accurate (except Jump Kick, which will be rebalanced later)

+- Focus Blast has 50% accuracy (use HP Fighting unless you have No Guard)

 - Close Combat has been nerfed: it now gives -2 Def, -2 SpD

 - Perfect accuracy moves with a base power of 60 have their base power increased to 90

+- Shadow Ball now has 90 base power and 30% -SpD

 - Drives grant a 1.1x damage bonus to Techno Blast